fallen-icarus/cardano-loans/README.md

 -- | The redeemer for the beacons. data BeaconRedeemer
   -- | Mint the ask token to the borrower's address.
+  = MintAskToken
-  = MintAskToken PaymentPubKeyHash -- ^ Pubkey for the borrower's STAKING credential.
+      PaymentPubKeyHash -- ^ Pubkey for the borrower's STAKING credential.
 Simplifies logic.

   -- | Mint the Offer Token and lender ID.
+  | MintOfferToken
-  | MintOfferToken PaymentPubKeyHash -- ^ Pubkey for lender ID.
+      PaymentPubKeyHash -- ^ Payment pubkey for lender ID.

   -- | Mint the active token and the borrower ID.
+  | MintActiveToken
+      PaymentPubKeyHash  -- ^ This pubkey is the borrower's staking pubkey.
-  -- The first pubkey is the borrower's.
-The second one is the lender's.
+      PaymentPubKeyHash  -- ^ This pubkey is the lender's payment pubkey.

-  | MintActiveToken PaymentPubKeyHash PaymentPubKeyHash
-  -- | Burn any token/IDs.
+  -- | Burn any tokens/IDs.
   | BurnBeaconToken
 ```

 #### The Loan Validator Redeemers
 Validator redeemers are introduced here, their usage is explained further below.